haganbt/vedo-cli-classifier/README.md

 vedo-cli-classifier
 ===================

-A CLI utility to classify DataSift line delimited JSON, and output a JSON file ready to loaded in to the classifier.
+A CLI utility to classify DataSift line delimited JSON, and output a JSON file ready to loaded in to the classifier: https://github.com/datasift/vedo-datascience-toolkit

 Edit ```config.json``` to setup the available CLI options and corresponding label.